opencv/opencv/doc/tutorials/introduction/accuracy_test_writing/tutorial_accuracy_test_writing.markdown

     ASSERT_....;
 }
 ```
-More information abut the code for the tests can be found in the [GoogleTest Documentation](http://github.com/google/googletest/blob/master/docs/primer.md).
+More information abut the code for the tests can be found [here](http://github.com/google/googletest/blob/master/docs/primer.md)

 ### Run